 Just three years after being established at the Technical School of Innovation at the American University of Central Asia in Bishkek, Kyrgyzstan, the Collaborative for Liberal Education for Adolescents (CLEA) has fostered highly effective civic engagement practices for hundreds of early college high school students and guided scores of faculty as they implement similar programs throughout the capital city region.

-The Open Society University Network (OSUN) is a new global network that integrates learning and the advancement of knowledge across geographic and demographic boundaries, promotes civic engagement on behalf of open societies, and expands access of underserved communities to higher education.
+The Open Society University Network (OSUN) is a global partnership of educational institutions that integrates learning and the advancement of knowledge--in the social sciences, the humanities, the sciences and the arts, on undergraduate and graduate levels--across geographic and demographic boundaries, promotes civic engagement on behalf of open societies, and expands access to higher education for underserved communities.